William Byron (MP)

-Byron was the son of William Byron, 5th Baron Byron and his wife Elizabeth Shaw, daughter of Charles Shaw of Besthorpe Hall, Norfolk, and was born on 27 October 1749 and baptised at St James's Church, Piccadilly on the 31 October 1749.
+Byron was the son of William Byron, 5th Baron Byron, and his wife Elizabeth Shaw, daughter of Charles Shaw of Besthorpe Hall, Norfolk, and was born on 27 October 1749 and baptised at St James's Church, Piccadilly on 31 October 1749.
 He was educated at Eton College from 1763 to 1766.
 In 1768 he was in France running up bills on his father's account.
 His father was in serious financial difficulties which he hoped to resolve by obtaining a wealthy bride for William.
 However William eloped to Gretna Green with his cousin Juliana Elizabeth Byron, daughter of Admiral John Byron.